Where you can go on holiday | Check FCDO updates before you travelFind out more

 (Updated September 18, 2020)

-As the Foreign, Commonwealth & Development Office (FCDO; formerly the FCO) continues to change its list of quarantine-exempt destinations, we answer some common questions around booking holidays in 2020 and beyond.
+As the Foreign, Commonwealth & Development Office (FCDO) continues to change its list of quarantine-exempt destinations, we answer some common questions around booking holidays in 2020 and beyond.

 Please note: This is a fast-moving situation and things can change quickly.
 We are updating this guide frequently, but if you have a question that is not covered below, please get in touch with us on Twitter or Facebook.